IndieMasco/TechEdWeek2Assignment/README.md

 # Extra things i have added

-- when viewing on a mobile ive added a prompt to tell people "Please rotate your device to landscape mode for the best viewing experience.".
+- when viewing on a mobile device ive added a prompt to tell people "Please rotate your device to landscape mode for the best viewing experience.".

 # Errors or Bugs I Encountered

 - At first, when I tried running my JS code bit by bit to see if it was working, I kept getting errors with the createLargeImagesHandler function.
 The error kept saying it was undefined.
 It took me a while to figure it out with Google and talking with Will, but the error turned out to be that I was missing an "i" within the code.
+- dont no if it is a error or a bug but the only way i can target the image size is but targeting img within CSS.

+# What went really well and what could have gone better?

+- For one of my main goals, I had to implement at least one meaningful media query so that there is a noticeable change between mobile and desktop views.
+I managed to do that: on the desktop view, the thumbnail bar is at the top, and on mobile in portrait mode, the thumbnail is at the bottom.
+I also wanted to change it for when you put it in landscape, but when I started doing that, it affected the desktop view.
+Would there be a way to have all three views be different and not affect each other?

 # External sources